The joys of summer are here: hot, sunny days, fireworks, and… smog?

 There are plenty of online resources, such as AirNow, a service of the EPA, which gives real-time updates on air quality and pollution.

 Pollution masks can also be helpful but, Zhu warns, many of them give only “minimum protection.”
-Pollution masks must receive a special rating of either N95 or N99, meaning they filter 95 percent or 99 percent of particulate matter, to be effective against pollution.
+Pollution masks must receive a special rating of

 Air pollutants in the United States have an accepted level of safety set by the Environmental Protection Agency.
 When the amount of a certain gas or particulate rises above that threshold, it’s known to have adverse health effects on humans.